CS5704-VT/Course/HWs/HW0.md

 **TODO:** If you do not complete the Software Engineering Basics workshop in class on Thursday, finish it as part of HW0.

-- [ ] Submit your workshop materials to the Canvas assignment.
+- [ ] Submit your completed workshop materials to the [Canvas assignment](https://canvas.vt.edu/courses/145256/assignments/1384316).

 **Due:** Friday (1/21) at 11:59pm